Victor Brauner: Early life

 In 1934 André Breton wrote an introduction to the catalogue for Brauner's first Parisian solo exhibition at the Pierre Gallery.
 The theme of the eye was omnipresent: Mr. K's power of concentration and The strange case of Mr. K are paintings that Breton compared with Alfred Jarry’s play Ubu Roi, "a huge, caricature-like satire of the bourgeoisie".

 In 1935, Brauner returned to Bucharest.
-He joined the ranks of the Romanian Communist Party for a short while, without a very firm conviction.
+He joined the ranks of the Romanian Communist Party for a short while, without a very firm conviction, but campaigned for the party with the surrealists Mary Stanley Low and Juan Ramón Breá when they visited him.
 On 7 April 1935, he opened a new personal exhibition at the Mozart Galleries.
 Sașa Pană wrote about it in his autobiographical novel, Born in 02:

 The catalogue shows 16 paintings; they are accompanied by verse, surrealist images that are exquisite by their bizarreness – they are perhaps the creations of automatic dictation and they certainly bear no connection to the painting itself.
 They are written in French, but their colorful taste is kept in their Romanian language translation.
 The exhibition brought about many interesting articles and takings of position regarding Surrealism in arts and literature.

 Another remark about Brauner's participation to Surrealist exhibitions: "Despite its appearance of abstract formula … this trend is a point of transition to the art that is to come" (Dolfi Trost, in Rampa of 14 April 1935).
 In Cuvântul liber of 20 April 1935, Miron Radu Paraschivescu wrote in the article Victor Brauner’s exhibition: "In contrast to what one may see, for instance, in the neighboring exhibition halls, Victor Brauner’s painting means integration, an attitude that is a social one, as far as art allows it.
 For V. Brauner takes attitude through the very character and ideology of his art".
 On 27 April, he created the illustrations for Gellu Naum’s poetry collections – The Incendiary Traveler and The Freedom to Sleep on the Forehead.